 A good crate bedding for your pup is Vetbed.
 This is widely-used in kennels and vets and comes highly recommended for its resistance to chewers.
 It is made of a very durable fabric, but it is also comfortable for your pooch to lie on.

 What’s more, it’s warm and insulating, non-allergenic, and has unique drainage properties, so that in the event of any accident, your puppy will stay dry and cozy.
+If you live in a cold climate check out this review of best dog house heaters and heated dog houses.

 Another type of durable crate bedding is the K9 Ballistics TUFF Crate Pad, recommended for light to moderate chewers.
 It’s made of super tough Ripstop Ballistic Nylon and comes without zippers or Velcro.